JuaanReis/pepeScraper/README.md

 ## Privacy and Data Storage

-PepeScreper does NOT store anything <br>
+PepeScraper does NOT store anything <br>
 it only uses the API and creates a direct link to 4chan. <br>
 No logs, no history, no databases, no Facebook copy (maybe you understand).